vanus-labs/docs/content/cloud-docs/sink/aws-s3/setup.md

 **To set up S3 Sink in Vanus Cloud:**

-1. Enter your `Access Key` and `Secret Key` in Vanus Cloud from the previous steps.
+1. Enter your `Access Key` and `Secret access Key` in Vanus Cloud from the previous steps.
 2. Now let's go back to Amazon Web Services under the [Amazon S3 service](https://s3.console.aws.amazon.com).
 3. At this point, you can either **create a new bucket** or **select an existing** bucket.
 4. Once you've chosen or created a bucket, keep in mind your bucket name and region.